Public Records & Services in Rochester

 Frequently Asked Questions

 To register to vote in Rochester, Washington, residents can register online through the Washington Secretary of State's website, by mail, or in person at the Thurston County elections office.
 Washington requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Washington Secretary of State's voter lookup tool.
-For local municipal elections in Rochester, contact the Thurston County Clerk's office for schedules and ballot information.
+For local county and state elections (Rochester is an unincorporated community in Thurston County and does not hold municipal elections), contact the Thurston County Clerk's office for schedules and ballot information.

-Property records for Rochester, Washington are maintained by the Thurston County Assessor's Office and the Thurston County County Auditor.
+Property records for Rochester, Washington are maintained by the Thurston County Assessor's Office and the Thurston County Auditor.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Thurston County, including parcels in Rochester.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Thurston County County Auditor maintains recorded documents including deeds, mortgages, liens, and easements.
+The Thurston County Auditor maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Washington counties provide online property record searches through their county websites.
-For in-person requests, visit the Thurston County offices at the county courthouse.
 The Thurston County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Rochester, Washington residents are available through both county and state offices.
 The Washington State Department of Health, Center for Health Statistics, located in Olympia, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Washington.
 Orders can be placed online, by mail, or in person.
 Locally, the Thurston County Clerk's office issues marriage licenses and maintains marriage records for Thurston County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.